 The website is in German though.
 So make sure you use Google Translate if your German language skills aren’t at that level yet.

-Related Post: Want to improve your German?
+Related Guide: Want to improve your German?
 Here are 22 fun and FREE ways to learn German online!
 From YouTube, podcasts, Netflix shows, free apps to online language courses!

 3. Cost of Electricity in Germany vs the US